MaheshM3/Python/README.md

 	spark.sql.execution.arrow.maxRecordsPerBatch 5000

 ## GIT
-### Check Current Branch
-	git branch
-### Create and Switch to a New Branch
-	git checkout -b new-branch-name
-### Push a New Branch to Remote
-	git push -u origin new-branch-name
-### Delete a Remote Branch
-	git push origin --delete branch-name
+	Ensure you are on the feature/dev branch locally: git fetch origin                    # Fetch the latest changes from the remote git checkout -b feature/dev-merged  # Create a new branch git merge origin/feature/dev        # Merge the latest remote changes into the new branch
+	# Resolve conflicts if any
+	git add .                           # Stage resolved files git commit -m "Resolve conflicts and merge changes"  # Commit the merge git push origin feature/dev-merged  # Push the new branch to the remote